lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

     - WRITE WDL scripts for your custom tools / workflows
 - CONFIGURE input data and output data for both pre-created and custom workflows
 - CONSIDER costs
-    - Terra workflows use resources from GCP and The Broad Institute
+    - Terra workflows use resources from AWS and The Broad Institute
-    - From GCP, Terra uses Compute Engine, Google Pipelines/Genomics API, Cloud Storage and other services
+    - From AWS, Terra uses Compute Engine, Google Pipelines/Genomics API, Cloud Storage and other services
-    - Terra includes a UI called `Job Manager` that helps you understand the overhead on GCP of running your jobs
+    - Terra includes a UI called `Job Manager` that helps you understand the overhead on AWS of running your jobs

 ### How to do this

 - **LOGIN** ->
   - NAVIGATE to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
-   - USE $300 USD in GCP credit when you first try out Terra
+   - USE $300 USD in AWS credit when you first try out Terra
 - **SELECT DATA** ->
   - USE reference public data (Terra Library -> Data)
   - UPLOAD your own research data for analysis (Your Terra Workspace -> Data Section)